Impacts of climate change: Our changed world

 And if you want another way of looking at it, check out climate change in 167 tiny maps

-Why does an increase in global average temperature by, say, 1C or even 2C actually matter?
+Why does an increase in global average temperature by, say, 1°C or even 2°C actually matter?
 It may seem a small difference, but raising the surface temperature of the whole planet: air, land and oceans, by this amount means a vast amount of additional energy in the system.
 It is hugely destabilising.
 It is also unevenly distributed, with land mass areas heating up more.
-Extraordinary warming has been seen in the Arctic - in February 2016, temperatures across large areas of the Arctic averaged more than 10C above normal.
+Extraordinary warming has been seen in the Arctic - in February 2016, temperatures across large areas of the Arctic averaged more than 10°C above normal.
+Over all of 2016, the Arctic experienced its warmest year ever, as well as record low levels of sea ice found in that region for most of the year.

-There are fears among scientists that we will now be facing the reality of temperatures rising up to 7 degree Celsius, significantly greater than the upper limit set by the IPCC (4.8 degrees Celsius).
+There are fears among scientists that we will now be facing the reality of temperatures rising up to 7 degree Celsius, significantly greater than the upper limit set by the IPCC (4.8 degrees Celsius); we may break past 1.5°C in 10 years unless significant action to reduce emisions is taken.

-India was hit with deadly heat waves in both 2015 and 2016.
-Temperatures in Phalodi, a city in the desert state of Rajasthan were recorded as a record-breaking 51C on 22 May.
+India was hit with deadly heatwaves in both 2015, 2016, and this year.
+Temperatures in Turbat reached 53.5°C in May 28, the hottest temperature recorded in Pakistan.
 The combination of heat and drought killed over 2,500 people in the 2015 heat wave and over 1000 in 2016.

 While relief came to India eventually in the form of the monsoon rains, later in summer 2016 countries such as Iraq, Iran and Kuwait still suffered in a Middle East heatwave.
-For two months Baghdad endured temperatures of 43C and higher nearly every day.
-Read more
+For two months, Baghdad endured temperatures of 43°C and higher nearly every day.
+Read more here and here.

 These are a natural part of the ecology in many regions.
 But rising temperatures and low rainfall increase their frequency and the risk of exceptionally large fires.
 The number of large wildfires (covering at least 1,000 acres) has almost doubled in the US since 1970.